Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

     	GET <https://companion.orerve.net/fleetcarrier>

 Fetches the fleet carrier data, that the authenticated commander owns

+CommodityId, EconomyId, ShipId can be found in the [EDCD/FDevIDs repo](https://github.com/EDCD/FDevIDs)

 1. `name` - The name for the carrier
 	1. `callsign` - The callsign of the fleet carrier